modalitysystems/modalitysoftware-docs/CustomInvite/CVIDynamicURLSetUp.md

 CustomInvite searches for links in the meeting body that match the CviUrlFormat.
 Links that match the CviUrlFormat must have the same host and path, and the ConferenceId must be in the position defined by the *{ConfId}* placeholder.
 The query string can differ as long as the ConferenceId query string key matches, if it exists.

 On install CviUrlFormat will be added to the registry with a blank default value.
-If the value is left blank, no CVI links will be found and therefore CVI link will be rendered.
+If the value is left blank, any CVI links that are generated natively will not match with a blank value and therefore any CVI information in the template will not be rendered.